Our budget and spending plans.

 Capital spending pays for buildings, roads and housing and for major repairs to them.
 It does not pay for day-to-day services.

-In 2018-19 the Capital Investment Programme is almost £257 million.
-In 2018-19 the main elements of the programme will be Economic Growth and Housing Investment.
+In 2020-21 the Capital Investment Programme is £176.4 million.
+The main elements of the programme will be Economic Growth and Housing Investment.

 Over the 5 year life of the Capital Programme, most of our capital projects are paid for by borrowing or contributions from our revenue budget to the capital budget.